GangulliGanesh/Face_Swap/Readme.md

 4.Line 11 of remove_bg.py has the API key.
-To get a new Key sign in here https://www.remove.bg/users/sign_up Then log in.Go to https://www.remove.bg/api click the "Get API Key" button.Copy 25 charecter key a place in line 11.
+To get a new Key sign in here https://www.remove.bg/users/sign_up Then log in.Go to https://www.remove.bg/api click on "Get API Key" button.
+Copy 25 charecter key and place in line 11.

 5.Double click on destroy.sh to delete all the files inside the static folder.(optional)